A Head in the Polls: Cultural references

+There are several references made when they visit the Head Museum's Hall of presidents.
+The head of Bill Clinton flirts with Leela, saying "You know, legally, nothing I can do counts as sex anymore," a reference to the Clinton-Lewinsky scandal and Clinton's haggling over the definition of "sexual relations".
+The head of Gerald Ford says that he "never found voting to be all that essential to the process," a reference to the fact that Ford was the only American president who was never elected president or elected vice president.

 This episode also showcases the show-within-a-show The Scary Door, a parody of The Twilight Zone featured in multiple episodes.
 At the beginning of this episode the classic Twilight Zone episode "Time Enough at Last" is spoofed.

 Next to the Washington Monument a similarly shaped but larger "Clinton Monument" is seen.

 The scene where Bender's head uses a remote-controlled car to travel around Planet Express headquarters is reminiscent of the introductory sequence of Bobby's World.

 Appearances in other media

 A sample from this episode was used in the Devin Townsend song "Bend It Like Bender!" from his album, Addicted.
 It features Bender saying "Game's over losers, I have all the money".